First Identification of a CMB Lensing Signal Produced by $1.5$ Million Galaxies at $z\sim$4: Constraints on Matter Density Fluctuations at High Redshift: Results

 To estimate the halo mass of contaminating galaxies, we measure the weak lensing signal around the LBGs with the HSC first-year shear catalog \cite{Mandelbaum2018a,Mandelbaum2018b}.
 This measurement enables us to pick up the lensing signal from contaminating galaxies, since most of the HSC source galaxies reside at $z<4$ and thus are insensitive to the real LBGs at $z=3.8$.
 We first measure the excess surface mass density $\Delta\Sigma(R)$, following the procedure described in \citet{Mandelbaum2018a}.
-We then fit the signal with a model based on halo occupation distribution with off-centering, which is similar to the one described in \citet{More:2015}, using the publicly-available Markov Chain Mote Carlo (MCMC) sampler called \texttt{emcee} \cite{Foreman-Mackey2013}.
-We translate the best-fit model in $\Delta\Sigma$ into convergence $\kappa$ to obtain the contamination signal.
+Note that we include the random subtraction in the estimator, and we do not apply the boost factor correction since the boost factor is less than $1\%$ \cite{Mandelbaum:2005}.
+Since we use the full probability density functions of photometric redshift (photo-$z$), the photo-$z$ correction needed for the use of point estimates is not applied \cite{Nakajima:2012}.
+The covariance is estimated using the jackknife method using the same jackknife subsamples as the CMB lensing measurement.
+We fit the signal with a model based on halo occupation distribution (HOD) with off-centering (5 parameters for HOD and 2 parameters for off-centering), which is similar to the one described in \citet{More:2015}, using the publicly-available Markov Chain Mote Carlo (MCMC) sampler called \texttt{emcee} \cite{Foreman-Mackey2013}.
+We translate the best-fit model in $\Delta\Sigma$ into convergence $\kappa$ to obtain the contamination signal \cite[see Eq.(85) in][]{Umetsu:2020}.
+We estimate the uncertainty in the contamination signal by generating the convergence profile using the MCMC chains.
+The 1-sigma uncertainty is at most $25$\% of the contamination signal itself, which is much smaller than the statistical uncertainty of our CMB lensing measurements, as can be seen in Fig~\ref{fig:profile}.
+We thus conclude that the uncertainty of contamination signal does not significantly impact our analysis.